mfrankiewicz/hull-intercom/assets/readme.md

 Hull also gives you more flexibility with your data in Intercom.
 Combine multiple sources of data to create advanced segments (without the limits to AND and OR) and user scores using all your data.

+- No APIs to tap into
+- No code needed
+- No import/export
+- No complexity
+- No repetitive workflow or segment creation

 ## Installing

 Install the Ship